Aceinna/docs_openrtk/firmware_upgrade.rst

             :width: 6.5in
             :height: 4.0in

+    ..
+    ..
 4. Upgrade GNSS firmware:
-      * Put the "boot mode switch" (#7 in the EVB picture) to position **"A"**
+    ..  * Put the "boot mode switch" (#7 in the EVB picture) to position **"A"**
-      * **Re-power** on the EVB, and only the GREEN LED blinks quickly
+    .. * **Re-power** on the EVB, and only the GREEN LED blinks quickly
-      * On the above App Center webpage, click "GNSS_RTK_SDK" App, and then click the highlighted "UPGRADE" button, wait till the upgrading finishes
+    ..  * On the above App Center webpage, click "GNSS_RTK_SDK" App, and then click the ..highlighted "UPGRADE" button, wait till the upgrading finishes
-      * **Recover** the "boot mode switch" (#7 in the EVB picture) to position **"B"**
+    ..   * **Recover** the "boot mode switch" (#7 in the EVB picture) to position **"B"**
-      * **Re-power** on the EVB,  wait for the YELLOW LED to recover blinking and the GREEN LED will start blinking if connected to a GNSS antenna with valid signal receiving
+    ..  * **Re-power** on the EVB,  wait for the YELLOW LED to recover blinking and the GREEN LED will start blinking if connected to a GNSS antenna with valid signal receiving